 Remember when you began your career as a healthcare marketer?
 You signed on to handle communications, advertising, and/or public relations to achieve the organizational goals and objectives.
+You probably couldn’t imagine the COVID-19 pandemic that has rocked healthcare communications in 2020.
+And now that we are navigating through it, you may even feel like you’ve added few notches to your strategy belt and are better prepared for future challenges.
 What you may not have realized, was that you were also signing up for the position of part time firefighter.
 Regardless of the size of your organization, the department you fall in or your assigned duties, you inevitably spend a great portion of your time putting out fires.

 What is firefighter marketing?